Cow Hell Swamp

 Cow Hell Swamp (also called Cow Hell) is a swamp in the U.S. state of Georgia.
-The swamp is located along the eastern bank of the Oconee river near the mouth of Buckeye creek in northern Laurens County, with a small portion of the swamp extending north into the southern portion of Johnson County.
-Cow Hell Swamp is on the opposite side of the Oconee river from Beaverdam Swamp, which is located on the western bank of the Oconee river.
+The swamp is located along the eastern bank of the Oconee River near the mouth of Buckeye creek in northern Laurens County, with a small portion of the swamp extending north into the southern portion of Johnson County.
+Cow Hell Swamp is on the opposite side of the Oconee River from Beaverdam Swamp, located on the western bank of the Oconee River.
 Cow Hell Swamp has a surface area of approximately 2.22 mi2 and a surface elevation of 174 ft above sea level.
 The nearest town is Dublin, Georgia, the northernmost city limits of which is 9.3 mi south of the swamp.

-The swamp was named Cow Hell by nearby residents due to the fact that cattle that ventured into the swamp from nearby farms would frequently get stuck in the bogs.
+The swamp was named Cow Hell by nearby residents because cattle that ventured into the swamp from nearby farms would frequently get stuck in the bogs.

 Cow Hell Swamp is a dense bottomland hardwood forest swamp filled with a large number of bald cypress trees.
 The nests of birds such as Eastern phoebes are often found in the swamp and its surrounding areas.
-The swamp is often visited via kayaking, which is done through the swamp via the Oconee river.

-The United States Geological Survey (USGS) mapping quadrangle that the swamp is contained in is also named Cow Hell Swamp, and includes parts of nearby Wilkinson and Johnson counties.
+The United States Geological Survey (USGS) mapping quadrangle that the swamp is contained in is also named Cow Hell Swamp.
+It includes parts of nearby Wilkinson and Johnson counties.

 In the early 20th century, badly decomposed human remains were found in the swamp after a nearby farmer went missing while herding cows.
-The remains were unable to be identified and were buried in a nearby grave.
+The remains could not be identified and were buried in a nearby grave.